Lesson 9 - Movements of Materials across Membranes

 3. Facilitated diffusion - the movement of a molecule from high to low concentration

 across a membrane with the help of a transport protein.
-The entry of glucose into
+The entry of glucose

-the intracellular fluid of cells from the surrounding interstitial fluid of the tissue space
+the intracellular fluid of cells from the surrounding interstitial fluid of

 is an example of facilitated diffusion.